CARES Act Information for Students

-All students who wish to apply for a direct cash grant through the CARES Act should complete an online application.
-Students will be asked to outline the type of hardship that they have encountered along with documentation to support the claim.
+All students were directed to apply for direct cash grant through the CARES Act through an online application.
+Students were asked to outline the type of hardship that they have encountered along with documentation to support the claim.
 Examples may include a housing rental/lease agreement, invoices, receipts, airfare or mileage calculations, or a detailed explanation in the event of absence of documentation.

-Applications will be reviewed by the Office of Financial Aid upon receipt, and students will be informed of the decision.
+Applications were reviewed by the Office of Financial Aid upon receipt, and students were informed of the decision.

-Along with distributing these cash grants, the Seton Hill University Office of Financial Aid will continue its longstanding practice of working with students to adjust their 2020-21 financial aid packages as necessary if their financial circumstances have changed significantly since filing their (FAFSA).
-Students whose income has changed due to COVID-19 should fill out a special consideration form.
+Along with distributing these cash grants, the Seton Hill University Office of Financial Aid continued its longstanding practice of working with students to adjust their 2020-21 financial aid packages as necessary if their financial circumstances changed significantly since filing their (FAFSA).
+Students whose income had changed due to COVID-19 were asked to complete a special consideration form.

 Students should reach out to HelpFinAid@setonhill.edu or 724-830-1010 with any questions about the CARES Act cash grants or their 2020-21 financial aid packages.